KRFOSS/kali-docs/installation/dual-boot-kali-with-mac/index.md

 #### macOS/OS X Yosemite

-If you are using macOS/OS X Yosemite (10.10) or earlier, the configuration file is located here as no mounting is required.
+If you are using macOS/OS X Yosemite (10.10) or earlier, the configuration file is located here as no mounting is required:

 ```console
 $ sudo vim /EFI/refind/refind.conf